AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 AMReX's GPU particle support relies on Thrust, a parallel algorithms library maintained by Nvidia.
 Thrust provides a GPU-capable vector container that is otherwise similar to the one in the C++ Standard Template Library, along with associated sorting, searching, and prefix summing operations.
-Along with Cuda's unified memory, thrust forms the basis of our GPU support for particles.
+Combined with Cuda's unified memory, Thrust forms the basis of AMReX's GPU support for particles.

-When compiled with ``USE_CUDA=TRUE``, AMReX places all its particle data in instances of ``thrust::device_vector`` that have been configured using a custom memory allocator that wraps around ``cudaMallocManaged``.
-This means that the :cpp:`dataPtr` associated with particle data can be passed in to GPU kernels, similar to way it would be passed in to a Fortran subroutine in typical AMReX CPU code.
+When compiled with ``USE_CUDA=TRUE``, AMReX places all its particle data in instances of ``thrust::device_vector`` that have been configured using a custom memory allocator using ``cudaMallocManaged``.
+This means that the :cpp:`dataPtr` associated with particle data is managed and can be passed into GPU kernels, similar to the way it would be passed into a Fortran subroutine in typical AMReX CPU code.
 As with the mesh data, these kernels can be launched with a variety of approaches, including Cuda C / Fortran and OpenACC.
-An example Fortran subroutine offloaded via OpenACC might look like the following:
+An example Fortran particle subroutine offloaded via OpenACC might look like the following:

 .. highlight:: fortran